-The participants in this case study were ten recent completers of the Bluefield University Educator Preparation Program.
-These participants all teach within Tazewell County Public Schools.
+The participants in this case study were eleven recent completers of the Bluefield University Educator Preparation Program.
+These participants all teach within Tazewell County Public Schools, except for one participant who teaches in an adjacent school district, Bland County Public Schools.
 Other completers teach within Virginia and other states; however, the EPP could not gain permission from those school districts for candidates to complete virtual observations making them non-viable participants for this case study.
-The BU EPP focused on completers within Tazewell County Public Schools because the EPP is located within the school district making it easier for candidates to travel to the schools for in-person observations and interviews, the EPP has an articulation agreement with the school district, and the EPP gained approval from Dr. Christopher Stacy, Superintendent of Schools, and each school principal for candidates to complete observations and interviews with the participants.
+The BU EPP focused primarily on completers within Tazewell County Public Schools because the EPP is located within the school district making it easier for candidates to travel to the schools for in-person observations and interviews, the EPP has an articulation agreement with the school district, and the EPP gained approval from Dr. Christopher Stacy, Superintendent of Schools, and each school principal for candidates to complete observations and interviews with the participants.